olafwied/olafwied.github.io/_posts/core-samples/2016-08-09-linear regression - MLE and ridge regularization.md

 $$\hat{w} = (X^T X)^{-1}X^Ty $$

 Predictions $\hat{y}$ are given by $X\hat{w} = X(X^TX)^{-1}X^Ty$.
-If you are familiar with linear algebra you might be able to recognizie that this corresponds to a orthogonal projection of $y$ onto the column space of $X$.
+If you are familiar with linear algebra you might be able to recognizie that this corresponds to an orthogonal projection of $y$ onto the column space of $X$.
 (This is not too surprising.
 The features (columns) span a linear subspace embedded in $N$-dimensional space given that we have more training samples than features.
 Linear regression now tries to find the closest vector to $y$ in that subspace which is of course given by it's orthogonal projection!)

 Another thing to note is that the $RSS$ or more general the (negative) log likelihood is convex (a parabola).
 This ensures that we always find a global optimum.
 (This can also be seen from our discussion about orthogonal projections.)